seiya64/dafcollage/ejercicios/README.txt

 again.
 During upgrade, Moodle calls a function in db/upgrade.php to perform the DB changes.

-Credits for work on this NEWMODULE template
+Credits for work on this ejercicios template
 -------------------------------------------
 Martin Dougiamas for the original work
 Chris B Stones (http://www.welcometochrisworld.com) for revision of the code